Johor Bahru skyline in 2026

 The "Johorean" Way of Life

-The gastronomy in Johor Bahru is a spectacular synthesis.
-Don't miss the Laksa Johor, unique because it uses spaghetti (a historical royal influence), or the Mee Rebus.
+The food scene in Johor Bahru is a spectacular fusion.
+Don't miss the Laksa Johor, unique because it is made with spaghetti (a historic royal influence), or the Mee Rebus.

-The city is full of "Food Courts" like Meldrum Walk where you can dine for less than 10 RM under neon lights, but also award-winning gourmet restaurants in the glass towers of Medini.
+The city is full of food courts such as Meldrum Walk, where you can dine for under RM 10 under the neon lights, but also award-winning fine-dining restaurants in the glass towers of Medini.

 "Sedap!"